Andrew Kehoe: Personality

-Recent analysis labels him a dangerous "injustice collector:" a person who remembers slights and holds a grudge for a long time.
-While many people may hold grudges, it becomes dangerous when a person begins to feel like a victim and lashes out.
+Recent analysis identifies Kehoe by the term "dangerous injustice collector": a person who remembers slights and holds a grudge for a long time.

 Bath Consolidated School administration

 With a reputation for thrift, Kehoe was elected treasurer of the Bath Consolidated School board in 1924.
 While on the board, Kehoe fought for lower taxes and was often at cross purposes with other board members, voting against them and calling for adjournment when he did not get his way.
 He repeatedly accused superintendent Emory Huyck of financial mismanagement.

 While on the school board, Kehoe was appointed as the Bath Township Clerk in 1925 for a short period.
 In the spring 1926 election, he was defeated for the position, and was angered by his public defeat.
 His neighbor Ellsworth thought Kehoe started planning his "murderous revenge" against the community at that time.
 Another neighbor, A. McMullen, noticed that Kehoe stopped working altogether on his farm in his last year, and thought he might be planning suicide.

 During these years, Nellie Kehoe was chronically ill with tuberculosis, and had frequent hospital stays—at the time there was no effective treatment or cure for the disease.
 By the time of the Bath School disaster, Kehoe had ceased making mortgage and homeowner's insurance payments.
 The mortgage lender had begun foreclosure proceedings against the farm.